Missteps lead publishing industry to review diversity effort

 “Even though there may be more awareness of diversity issues, the numbers on the industry side aren’t really changing,’’ says Lee & Low publisher Jason Low.
 “It’s still a very homogeneous industry, especially in some of the executive and gatekeeping roles.”

 CEOs including Sargent, Michael Pietsch of Hachette Book Group and Carolyn Reidy of Simon & Schuster say longtime barriers to diversity in publishing include the self-reinforcing networks of a historically white, upper-class industry, and the stress of being the only non-white member in a room.
-The industry’s low salaries, sometimes under $30,000 in one of the world’s most expensive cities, can also make it hard to retain good people.
+The industry’s low salaries, “often from $36,000-$40,000 in one of the world’s most expensive cities, can also make it hard to retain good people.

 “They don’t necessarily see a career path.
 They can get burned out and a little exhausted,” says Nicole Johnson, executive director of the activist organization WeNeedDiverseBooks.